Why Your Yard’s Prices Aren’t What You See Online

 Where Do Scrap Prices Come From?

-While you always see dozens of prices, in different materials updated daily knowing where these prices come from very important.
+While you always see dozens of prices in different materials updated daily, knowing where these prices come from is very important.
 Since 2017, when scrappers began posting some of the prices they received from their local scrap yards online, we’ve been able to take that information compiled in spreadsheets to help create National Price Averages.
 On top of that, the team at the iScrap App has been able to work with other scrap yards to learn more about their prices in different markets throughout the country as well.
-Scrap yards generally look to the internet to learn about the markets including where copper prices and iron ore prices are trading at.
+Scrap yards generally look to the internet to learn about the markets, including where copper prices and iron ore prices are trading.

 Suggested Reading: Factors That Determine Scrap Prices

-Our goal at iScrap is to interpret what the markets are doing and translate into realistic scrap price ranges you will find at your local yards.
+At iScrap, we aim to interpret the markets’ movements and translate them into realistic scrap price ranges you will find at your local yards.

 Compare It To Gasoline Prices for Your Cars

-Things that you’ll see through the commodities trading world might be pricing on crude oil.
-The actual price per gallon for gas is not a traded number so it makes it much more difficult to understand the relation from price per gallon to the trading prices.
-If you take that comparison of gas prices per gallon and you apply it to the scrap market it gives you a better idea where a lot of the national price scrap averages come from.
+You’ll see things through the commodities trading world, including crude oil pricing.
+The actual price per gallon for gas is not a traded number, making it much more difficult to understand the relation between the price per gallon and the trading prices.
+Comparing gas prices per gallon to the scrap market gives you a better idea of where many national price scrap averages come from.

 Suggested Reading: Why Do Oil Prices Affect Scrap Prices?